gemimaredon/Python-projects/README.md

 # Python-projects
-all the python projects that i work on.
+all the python projects that i have worked on.